Protests of 1968: Social movements

 Dramatic events of the year in the Soviet Bloc revealed that the radical leftist movement was ambivalent about its relationship to communism.
 The 2–3 June 1968 student demonstrations in Yugoslavia, were the first mass protest in the country after the Second World War.
 The authorities suppressed the protest, while President Josip Broz Tito had the protests gradually cease by giving in to some of the students' demands.
 Protests also broke out in other capitals of Yugoslav republics—Sarajevo, Zagreb, and Ljubljana—but they were smaller and shorter than in Belgrade.

 In 1968, Czechoslovakia underwent a process known as the Prague Spring.
-In August 1968 during the Warsaw Pact invasion of Czechoslovakia, Czechoslovakian citizens responded to the attack on their sovereignty with passive resistance.
+In August 1968 during the Warsaw Pact invasion of Czechoslovakia, Czechoslovak citizens responded to the attack on their sovereignty with passive resistance.
 Soviet troops were frustrated as street signs were painted over, their water supplies mysteriously shut off, and buildings decorated with flowers, flags, and slogans like, "An elephant cannot swallow a hedgehog."
 Passers-by painted swastikas on the sides of Soviet tanks.
 Road signs in the country-side were over-painted to read, in Russian script, "Москва" (Moscow), as hints for the Soviet troops to leave the country.

 On 25 August 1968 eight Russian citizens staged a demonstration on Moscow's Red Square to protest the Soviet invasion of Czechoslovakia.
 After about five minutes, the demonstrators were beaten up and transferred to a police station.
 Seven of them received harsh sentences up to several years in prison.